Wehzie/Bachelor-Thesis-Data-Democracy/README.md

 To run the simulation with different parameters open the help menu to learn more about what parameters to set.

         python3 src/main.py --help

+To run the simulation in the background after closing the terminal use the following command.
+Parameters such as --help must stand before the ampersand '&' symbol.

+        nohup python3 src/main.py &

 ## Acknowledgments